ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 </p>

+##### 🔷 2.2) Exploitation Phase Step 2

-#### (Objective 2 - Step 2) After identifying that the target web server uses the Joomla CMS, I wanted to check if anyone tried accessing the admin login page.
+After identifying that the target web server uses the Joomla CMS, I wanted to check if anyone tried accessing the admin login page.
 Admin pages are important to monitor because attackers often try to reach them first when attempting to log in or exploit a site.
 I began by running two Splunk queries</h4>

 <blockquote>
 Through a quick online search, I learned that Joomla’s admin login page is usually found at: `/joomla/administrator/index.php`.